 The solution algorithm presented in the previous section is of conceptual nature only, as it relies on two full optimization problems in each of its iterations.
 In order to design an implementable version of this algorithm, one has to make sure that only finitely many substeps are taken in each iteration.
 This could be guaranteed, for instance, if one replaces the exact solution of the upper and lower level problems in Algorithm 1 by ε -solutions for some sufficiently small ε .
+Indeed, the convergence result we prove in Sect.
+3 applies even to this generalized form of Algorithm 1 provided that the tolerances of the two subproblems tend to zero.

-But even though one would get an implementable algorithm this way, it could hardly compete with the naive approaches based on uniform grids as presented in Section 2.2.
-The reason is that any serious attempt to solve these two optimization problems (at least approximately) would waste more time than is gained by the strong reduction of the index grid.
-On the other hand, in the initial phase of the algorithm, when iterates are still not very close to the solution of the overall problem, it does not make sense to invest a lot of efforts into a fairly precise solution of the subproblems.
-Therefore, our approach with respect to the upper level problem will simply rely on making just a few single steps (only one in example (17)) with a nonlinear optimization solver (e.g., SQP or active set method) and only in the very last iteration (after the improvement of the objective becomes small in a predefined sense) making a complete solve of the upper level problem.
+Still, a solution of both problems at high accuracy would bear the risk of unnessecary numerical efforts and of wasting the potential advantages of aggregating indices according to their probabilistic importance over a simple uniform grid construction.
+Therefore, our approach with respect to the upper level problem will simply rely on making just a few single steps (only one in example (17)) with a nonlinear optimization solver (e.g., SQP or active-set method) and only in the very last iteration (after the improvement of the objective becomes small in a predefined sense) making a complete solve of the upper level problem.
 Moreover, we adopt the idea of working with a comparatively small sample size in the spheric-radial decomposition in the initial phase and using a large size only in this mentioned final solve, when highly precise solutions for the overall problem are generated.
-This idea has already been employed in the uniform grid approach (IUG-IS) introduced in Section 2.2.
+This idea has already been employed in the uniform grid approach (IUG-IS) introduced in Sect.
+2.2.

-Another challenge is to keep the computational effort for the lower level problem small.
+An major challenge is to keep the computational effort for the lower level problem small.
 If this is not achieved, any progress made on the upper level is counteracted by the lower level making the determination of few informative indices such costly, that even their small number does not pay the whole approach.
 We will therefore propose two strategies to reduce the time spent for the lower level so that its contribution to the overall computing time becomes negligible.
 The first measure consists in not solving the lower level exactly but rather finding approximate solutions which are defined on an appropriate enlargement of the current grid.
 The idea is particularly easily implemented for one-dimensional index sets T such as time intervals: given any current finite grid $I_k \subseteq T$ when entering the lower level problem, we define another finite grid $\hat{I} \subseteq T$ by collecting all mid points between neighbors of the current grid.
 Hence, if then